-402 Table 3-1 Threat Classes and Categories
+Table 3-1 Threat Classes and Categories

-Threat Class Threat Category Threat Class Threat Category Malicious or Privacy-Invasive Applications Local Area Network Threats: Bluetooth Application Vulnerable Applications Network and Personal Area Network Network Threats: Near Field Communication (NFC) Authentication: User or Device to Network Network Threats: Wi-Fi Authentication Authentication: User or Device to Remote Service Application-Based Authentication: User to Device Payment In-Application Purchases Carrier Infrastructure NFC-Based Carrier Interoperability Physical Access Physical Access Cellular Air Interface ellular Air Interface Priv Behavior Tracking Cellular Consumer-Grade Femtocell Supply Chain Supply Chain SMS/MMS/RCS Baseband Subsystem USSD Stack Boot Firmware Volte Device Drivers

-Threat Class Threat Category Threat Class Threat Category Ecocyctom Mobile Application Store Isolated Execution Environments ecosystem Mobile OS & Vendor Infrastructure Mobile Operating System EMM EMM SD Card Global Positioning System (GPS) GPS USIM/SIM/UICC Security
+Threat Class Threat Category Threat Class Threat Category Carrier Infrastructure NFC-Based Carrier Interoperability Physical Access Physical Access Cellular Air Interface Privacy Behavior Tracking Consumer-Grade Femtocell Supply Chain Supply Chain Cellular Short Message Service (SMS)/Multimedia Messaging Service (MMS)/Rich Communication Services (RCS) Baseband Subsystem Unstructured Supplementary Service Data (USSD) Boot Firmware Voice over Long-Term Evolution (VoLTE) Device Drivers Mobile Application Store Stack Isolated Execution Environments Ecosystem Mobile OS & Vendor Infrastructure Stack Mobile Operating System EMM EMM Secure Digital (SD) Card Global Positioning System (GPS) GPS Universal Subscriber Identity Module (USIM)/Subscriber Identity Module (SIM)/Universal Integrated Circuit Card (UICC) Security

-403 The other categories, while still important elements of the mobile ecosystem and critical to the health of

-404 an overall mobility architecture, are out of scope for this document.
-The entire mobile ecosystem should

-405 be considered when analyzing threats to the architecture; this ecosystem is depicted in Figure 3-1, taken

-406 from NIST Interagency Report 8144.
-Each player in the ecosystem-the mobile device user, the

-407 enterprise, the network operator, the application developer, and the original equipment manufacturer

-408 (OEM)-can find suggestions to deter other threats by reviewing the MTC and NIST Interagency Report

-409 8144.
-Many of these share common solutions, such as using EMM software to monitor device health,

-410 and installing applications from only authorized sources.
+The other categories, while still important elements of the mobile ecosystem and critical to the health of an overall mobility architecture, are out of scope for this document.
+The entire mobile ecosystem should be considered when analyzing threats to the architecture; this ecosystem is depicted in Figure 3-1, taken from NIST IR 8144.
+Each player in the ecosystem-the mobile device user, the enterprise, the network operator, the application developer, and the original equipment manufacturer (OEM)-can find suggestions to deter other threats by reviewing the MTC and NIST IR 8144.
+Many of these share common solutions, such as using EMM software to monitor device health, and installing applications from only authorized sources.

-411 Figure 3-1 The Mobile Ecosystem
+Figure 3-1 The Mobile Ecosystem

-413 3.5.3 Authentication and Federation Threats
+3.5.3 Authentication and Federation Threats

 The MTC is a useful reference from the perspective of mobile devices, applications, and networks.
-In the context of mobile SSO, specific threats to authentication and federation systems must also be
+In the context of mobile SSO, specific threats to authentication and federation systems must also be considered.

-416 considered.
 Table 8-1 in NIST SP 800-63B [10] lists several categories of threats against authenticators:

-- 417 theft-stealing a physical authenticator, such as a smart card or U2F device - 418 duplication-unauthorized copying of an authenticator, such as a password or private key - 419 eavesdropping-interception of an authenticator secret when in use - offline cracking-attacks on authenticators that do not require interactive authentication attempts, such as brute-force attacks on passwords used to protect cryptographic keys - side-channel attack-exposure of an authentication secret through observation of the authenticator's physical characteristics - 424 phishing or pharming-capturing authenticator output through impersonation of the RP or IdP - 425 social engineering-using a pretext to convince the user to subvert the authentication process
+- theft-stealing a physical authenticator, such as a smart card or U2F device - duplication-unauthorized copying of an authenticator, such as a password or private key - eavesdropping-interception of an authenticator secret when in use - offline cracking-attacks on authenticators that do not require interactive authentication attempts, such as brute-force attacks on passwords used to protect cryptographic keys - side-channel attack-exposure of an authentication secret through observation of the authenticator's physical characteristics